Dolibarr/dolibarr/dev/examples/zapier/README.md

 ## ENABLE MODULE ZAPIER ON DOLIBARR

-This should also enable the module API (required for authentication by Zapier service).
+This should also enable the module API (required for authentication by Zapier service and to execute action in Dolibarr by Zapier).

 Create the Dolibarr login that will be used by Zapier to call APIs.
+Give the login the permissions on the action you plan to automate.

 ## CREATE A ZAPIER DEVELOPPER ACCOUNT